koriaf/parks-bce-integration-bookable-things/overview.rst

 ========

-School Teachers, planning an education excursion to Canberra, use the Book Canberra Excustion (BCE) system to search and book education experiences.
+School Teachers, planning an education excursion to Canberra, use the Book Canberra Excursion (BCE) system to search and book education experiences.

 Australian National Botanic Gardens (ANBG,